The average press release gets ignored by 99% of journalists.

 Because these websites don’t have the same visibility as the Buzzfeeds and Forbes of the world, they often fly under the radar of entrepreneurs.

-Yet, targeting them in your media relations strategy can yield rich rewards, especially for the amount of effort you need.
+Yet, targeting them in your media relations strategy can yield rich rewards, especially for the effort required.

 How to Find These Outlets